AshwinKaliyaperumal/Quantum_Notebooks/README.md

 2. Install Anaconda distribution by yourself.
 Or following this guide: https://docs.anaconda.com/anaconda/install/windows/

-3. In the directory of your choice, clone this git repo from https://github.com/ethanwyr/qc_intro by cliking on `Clone or download` and `Download ZIP`.
+3. In the directory of your choice, clone this git repo from https://github.com/anantrammp/Quantum_Notebooks by cliking on `Clone or download` and `Download ZIP`.

 4. From the Start menu, search for and open `Anaconda Prompt (Anaconda3)`, such as [link](https://docs.conda.io/projects/conda/en/latest/user-guide/getting-started.html#starting-conda).
 Navigate to your chosen directory and get into qc_intro.
 Change Drive: `D:` or `C:`
 Change directory tree: `cd D:\EE_421\qc_intro` or `cd "......\EE 421\qc_intro"`

-5. In the cloned git repo, create a virtual conda environment with python 3.9 and some of the required packages (`numpy`, `matplotlib`, `jupyter`, and `sympy`) by executing:
+5. In the cloned git repo, create a virtual conda environment with python and some of the required packages (`numpy`, `matplotlib`, `jupyter`, and `sympy`) by executing:
 * Note this will take a while to complete the installation
-`conda create -n qc python=3.9 numpy matplotlib jupyter sympy`
+`conda create -n qc python numpy matplotlib jupyter sympy`

 6. Activate your conda environment with the command:
 `activate qc`